Title 24 Insulation Requirements by Climate Zone

 Residential Requirements

 For low-rise residential buildings (single-family homes, duplexes, townhomes, and multifamily buildings up to three stories), Title 24 prescribes minimum R-values for each building component.
-The table below shows typical ranges across California's climate zones.
+The tables below show the prescriptive values for all 16 California climate zones, anchored to Table 150.1-A of the Energy Code.

 |---|---|---|